Little Red Riding Rabbit: Analysis

-Little Red Riding Hood is depicted as a spindly-legged, obnoxious and loudmouthed teenage bobbysoxer.
+Little Red Riding Hood is depicted as a spindly-legged, obnoxious and loudmouthed teenage bobby soxer.
 Granny is working the swing shift at the factory, and the Wolf is more interested in eating Bugs rather than eating Red.
 The Wolf in fact kicks Red out of Grandma's house.
 He and Bugs are engaged in games of chasing and toying with each other.
 Their games are constantly interrupted by Red, who knocks on the door to ask the wolf the appropriate questions of the standard storyline.
 The Wolf and eventually Bugs are sufficiently irritated to keep her suspended over burning hot coals.
 She is punished for her "crime" of being obnoxious and exasperating.

 Warner Brothers often parodied Disney cartoons.
 Billy Bletcher parodied his own Disney performance in this cartoon, voicing Big Bad Wolf, just as he did in Walt Disney's Academy Award-winning classic, Three Little Pigs and its later spinoff, The Big Bad Wolf, the latter of which also incorporated the story of Little Red Riding Hood.

 Like other Bugs Bunny shorts released during World War II, this film features "a more violent rabbit with a more sadistic and mocking agenda".

 Cartoon Art Museum curator Andrew Farago writes, "What makes this cartoon stand head and shoulders above the 300-plus others Freleng directed is the music.
-Carl Stalling kicks things off with "The Lady in Red" playing over the opening credits, which is fun and all, but when Red first appears onscreen, belting out her unforgettable rendition of Cole Porter's "The Five o'Clock Whistle", you know you're in for something special.
-Bea Benadaret nails her performance, and within a few ear-splitting notes, you know everything you'll ever need to know about Red."
+Carl Stalling kicks things off with 'The Lady in Red' playing over the opening credits, which is fun and all, but when Red first appears onscreen, belting out her unforgettable rendition of 'Five O'Clock Whistle', you know you're in for something special.
+Bea Benaderet nails her performance, and within a few ear-splitting notes, you know everything you'll ever need to know about Red."

 Home media

-This cartoon is found on the 1989 MGM Home Video release "Bugs & Daffy: The Wartime Cartoons", the Looney Tunes Golden Collection: Volume 2 and Looney Tunes Platinum Collection: Volume 3.
+This cartoon is found on the 1989 MGM Home Video release Bugs & Daffy: The Wartime Cartoons, the Looney Tunes Golden Collection: Volume 2 and Looney Tunes Platinum Collection: Volume 3.

 Connections

 This was not the only depiction of Little Red Riding Hood in an animated short.
-Others include Little Red Riding Hood (1922) and The Big Bad Wolf (1934) by Walt Disney, and Little Red Walking Hood (1937), Red Hot Riding Hood (1943), and Little Rural Riding Hood (1949) by Tex Avery.
+Others include Little Red Riding Hood (1922) and The Big Bad Wolf (1934) by Walt Disney, and Little Red Walking Hood (1937), Red Hot Riding Hood (1943), and Little Rural Riding Hood (1949) by Tex Avery. another Warner Brother cartoon, the Bob Clampett-directed Book Revue (1946), would also feature Red Riding Hood and The Big Bad Wolf playing alongside Daffy Duck.
+Another Warner cartoon, The Windblown Hare (1949) is primarily about The Three Little Pigs but takes a brief segue into a Red Riding Hood parody, with the Wolf playing the antagonist in both stories.

 Friz Freleng had already directed four fairy-tale films: Beauty and the Beast (1934), The Miller's Daughter (1934), The Trial of Mister Wolf (1941), and Jack-Wabbit and the Beanstalk (1943).
 He would go on to direct Red Riding Hoodwinked (1955).